|

 department.

-must install the driver that comes with CommView for WiFi prior to
+driver that comes with CommView for WiFi prior to using this

-utility does not support USB adapters.
-When you use USB adapters,
+support USB adapters.
+When you use USB adapters, CommView for WiFi

 Q. When